 ⟹ YOU MIGHT ALSO LIKE: Lago di Braies: Your Guide to the Emerald of Italy

 After our tour through the winery and historic walk, we were anxious to sample wines clearly produced with a balanced eye on the past and future.

 We followed Elias into the Stiftskeller.
 This cozy building invites visitors to sit under ancient vaulted ceilings with soft lighting akin to candle glow.
-We found it a perfect setting to enjoy wine as well as other sumptuous goods from Novacella.
-An elegantly set table welcomed us with a basket holding an assortment of South Tyrolean breads.
+We found it a perfect setting to enjoy wine as well as other sumptuous goods from Abbazia di Novacella.
+An elegantly set table welcomed us with a basket holding an assortment of South Tyrolean bread.

-Elias informed us we would be sampling wines from each of Novacella’s lines: Classic and Praepositus.
+Elias informed us we would be sampling wines from each of Abbazia di Novacella’s lines: Classic and Praepositus.
 The Classic line offers wines ready to drink young with a price-to-quality ratio that makes them an outstanding value.
-The Praepositus (“prior of an abbey”) line of wines represents the finest characteristics of Novcella’s vineyards — grapes cultivated from the very best locations where temperature and soil allow producing wines of sterling quality.
+The Praepositus (“prior of an abbey”) line of wines represents the finest characteristics of Novcella’s vineyards — grapes cultivated from the very best locations where temperature and soil allow the production of wines of sterling quality.